Gigaspaces/xap-docs/site-hugo/content/xap/12.3/dev-java/persistency-migrating-hibernate.markdown

 LRU persistency model is based on the eviction model: **Some** of the data stored In-Memory (based on auto expiration mechanism or explicit data eviction) and **ALL** the data stored on disk where the preferred disk media is a database.
 You may leverage Hibernate as the mapping layer when data is persist or have a custom persistency mapping implemented leveraging the [Space Data Source API](./space-data-source-api.html).

 {{% tip %}}
-GigaSpaces do not support the overflow model when persisting data since it may lead to inconsistency situations.
+GigaSpaces does not support the overflow model when persisting data since it may lead to inconsistency situations.
 {{% /tip %}}

-.
 Using a database to store the data allows you to:

 - Reload it very fast into the space with plenty of flexibility to customize the load activity.